ibrahimssmalik/machine-learning-projects/Student-Score-Prediction/README.md

 ## Project Overview

-This project uses a Linear Regression to predict student scores.
+This project uses Google Colab to set up a Linear Regression to predict student scores.
 The repository contains three files:

 1. `README.md`: Documentation of the project.
 2. `student_scores.csv`: The dataset used for training and testing the model.